-Of particular importance is that both the Santa Rosa and Petaluma departments' service delivery are gravely affected when administrative staff are out due to illness or other committments.
+Of particular importance is that both the Santa Rosa and Petaluma departments' service delivery are gravely affected when administrative staff are out due to illness or other committeents.
 This significantly impacts our ability to serve students and staff.
-An AAI position continues to be requested to support the counseling function at both the Santa Rosa and Petaluma campus.
+An AAI position continues to be requested to support the counseling function at the Petaluma campus.